 We encourage you to be entrepreneurial in designing pro bono work that best suits your particular interests.
 You should consult with the Office of Clinical and Pro Bono Programs for project approval and supervision arrangements before starting work.

 Can I fulfill the pro bono graduation requirement away from campus?

 Many summer public interest jobs and volunteer positions both nationally and internationally qualify for pro bono credit.
 Work can also be done during joint degree programs (e.g., Kennedy School or Business School) as well as during winter terms, semesters away on exchange programs, or programs abroad.
 All placements must be approved by the Office of Clinical and Pro Bono Programs before work begins.
 You may search Helios for long-distance projects and organizations around the world.

 Do summer public interest jobs count?

 Most likely yes.

 Jobs that qualify for HLS Summer Public Interest Funding will also meet the pro bono requirement only if the work is legal and you are supervised by a licensed attorney and the work meets all other criteria, but credit is not automatic.
 We have collaborated with the Student Financial Services office to streamline the paperwork, and all forms are to be submitted to the SPIF office.
 Students doing a summer public interest job not funded through SPIF should contact our office.

 Does law firm pro bono work count?

 How do I find pro bono projects?

 Discrete projects are posted in OCP’s Student Legal Volunteer Opportunities page.
-You can research public interest organizations in the Public Service Org Search section of Helios.
-Please complete “Your Interests” and sign up for automatic emails.
+You can research public interest organizations in the Public Service Org Search section of Helios and search opportunities via MassProBono and PSJD.
 You can also set up an advising appointment with Lee Branson Mestre to discuss your various options and find a project that is a good fit for you.